adambanaszkiewicz/fresh-file/README.md

 ### Prevent save cache on object destroy

 FreshFile saves metadata file when FreshFile object destroy (when PHP script/request ends), by default.
 But in some cases You may need to prevent this.
-Maybe there was some error in Your code and You won't save the current collested data in cache?
+Maybe there was some error in Your code and You won't save the current collected data in cache?
 To do this, pass the second argument as ***false*** to prevent this.
 From now, You must manually close the FreshFile and save the metadata collected in the request by using **close()** method.

 ```php
 // Prevent default save on destroy object